densitydesign/sketch/README.md

 In addition, sketch comes with a javascript api to facilitate the integration with javascript applications, providing means to perform all sketch operations directly from javascript.

-The js api is based on jquery.
+The js api is based on jquery, the only js dependency.

 ## Example data